PeterCookDev/TechLeading/topics/InterviewingAndHiring.md

 ### Training Courses and Videos

 - [Joe Mastey - Hiring Developers, with Science!](https://www.youtube.com/watch?v=ZCGGMxcJMZk) [32:31]
+Takeaway: Validity - tests a known construct.
+Reliability - how closely grouped results are.
+Usability - how easy it is to use.
+You can only have 2 of them.
+Test your interviews on your existing team.
+Have a scoring rubric for the interview to minimise variance and bias.
+Don't debrief as a group until you have written down feedback.
+Interviewers will come to the same conclusion so they don't look stupid.
+Share all feedback at once.

 - [Sam Barnes - People are Weird, I’m Weird](https://vimeo.com/139910836)[29:34]

 - [Iwan Gulenko - How to make IT-recruiting suck less. ](https://www.youtube.com/watch?v=u6PTaTDHUG4) [53:11]

 - [Cate Huston - Applied humaning for technical interviews](https://www.youtube.com/watch?v=yeV62jgu1l0) [32:20]

 ### Books